luloxi/PunkSociety/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.

-# Roles within the platform

-- Artists
-- NFT collectors (buy, sell, auction, collect)
-- Marketplace owner (one address, could be a DAO in the future)
-- Free users (watch, listen, in the future may consume ads)

 # Roadmap

 - To see detailed development info, [see here](https://lulox.notion.site/TECHNAI-3458ad216e8c40a9b4489fe026146552?pvs=74)